Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 # API-Management Traffic-Monitor based ELK stack

+This project has 3 objectives in relation to the Axway API management solution

+__Performance__

 When having many API-Gateway instances with millions of requests the API-Gateway Traffic Monitor can become slow and the observation period quite short.
 The purpose of this project is to solve that performance issue, make it possible to observe a long time-frame and get other benefits by using a standard external datastore: [Elasticsearch](https://www.elastic.co/elasticsearch).

+__Visibility__

+This solution allows API service providers to give access to the Standard Traffic Monitor so that they only see the API traffic of their own organization.
+This allows API service providers to analyze their own traffic using the extensive information in the traffic monitor.

+__Analytics__

+With the help of Kibana, the goal of the project is to deliver standard dashboards that provide analysis capabilities across multiple perspectives.
+It should still be possible to add your own dashboards as you wish.

 The overall architecture this project provides looks like this:
 ![Architecture][img1]